apache/cordova-docs/docs/en/edge/cordova/notification/notification.prompt.md

 promptCallback
 ---------------

-The `promptCallback` is called when the user has pressed one of the buttons on the prompt dialog box.
+The `promptCallback` executes when the user has pressed one of the buttons on the prompt dialog box.

 The callback takes the argument `results` which contains the following properties: